 For Lucie, working in home health is the perfect fit.
 “It’s a great opportunity to learn more about your profession and about the culture of the areas.
 It’s 10x better than a vacation: for me, there is no better way to discover and learn about the area.”

 Why You Should Consider Home Health Work

-In home care and hospice work, you can focus on personalized one-on-one care for your patients.
+In home health care and hospice work, you can focus on personalized one-on-one care for your patients.
 While helping your patients stay independent and comfortable, you can gain more autonomy and flexibility in your work.
 Home health provides variety, time out in the community, and the ability to work closely with patients and their family members.

-Whether you're a nurse, therapist, or other healthcare professionals, Supplemental Health Care is ready to answer your questions about the setting and get you started on your career in home health.
-With a specialized Home Health division, you can reach out to us directly at email@example.com to learn more about our current opportunities or search our career portal for open jobs.
+Whether you’re a nurse, therapist, or other healthcare professional, Supplemental Health Care is ready to answer your questions about the setting and get you started on your career in home health.
+With a specialized Home Health division, you can reach out to us directly at firstname.lastname@example.org to learn more about our current opportunities or search our career portal for open jobs.